cjlee112/pygr/doc/rest/tutorials/xmlrpc.rst

 relevant metabase, load all the relevant resources into memory, then start the resource server with the :data:`withIndex=True` option.
-A few other options must be passed to the server's constructor: the base of the log file name (:data:`biodb2_5000` in following example, resulting in a file named :data:`biodb2_5000.log`) and the TCP port number (:data:`port=5000`, the default, here) for it to serve on.
-The :data:`host` keyword is optional but useful on machines with multiple network interfaces.
-Finally, executing :meth:`server.serve_forever()` will start your XMLRPC server::
+A few other options must be passed to the server's constructor: the base of the log file name (:data:`worldbase-server` in following example, resulting in a file named :data:`worldbase-server.log`) and the TCP port number (the default port is :data:`port=5000`) for it to serve on.
+The :data:`host` keyword is optional; the server defaults to serving on the public server name, and you can use :data:`host=''` to serve on all network interfaces including :data:`localhost`.
+Finally, executing :meth:`server.serve_forever()`
+will start your XMLRPC server::

     from pygr import metabase